bartoszwarzocha/wxwidgets_book_examples/README.md

 # wxWidgets Example Applications

-## From Base application to your own IDE!
+## From base application to your own IDE!

 ## Introduction
 This repository contains example applications demonstrating various features of [wxWidgets](https://www.wxwidgets.org/) library.
 These applications serve as part of additional materials for the book **"Cross-Platform Programming with C++ and wxWidgets 3"** by **Bartosz Warzocha**.
 The book can be found at: